Root canal cost with private health insurance

 What is a root canal?

-When successful, a root canal removes your pain and leaves you with a fully functional tooth.1 This tooth will need to be cared for the same as any other, but keep in mind that pulp-free teeth can eventually turn grey, though cosmetic dentistry can help.
+When successful, a root canal removes your pain and leaves you with a fully functional tooth.1 This tooth will need to be cared for the same as any other but keep in mind that pulp-free teeth can eventually turn grey, though cosmetic dental work can help.

-A qualified dentist or endodontist can perform a root canal.1 You may need a tooth extraction if you have a badly damaged or infected tooth; your dentist or endodontist will discuss this with you if it’s an option.
+A qualified dentist or endodontist can perform a root canal.1 You may need a tooth extraction if you have a badly damaged or infected tooth; your dentist or endodontist will discuss this with you if it’s a treatment option.

 When are root canal treatments necessary?